aturn1/devopsnewrepo/README.md

-# devopsnewrepo
-simple devops project
+# write code for a devops website
+## use html, css, javascript
+## Ensure to choose a minimalist template